Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a pinch of powder or sand that is colored red, yellow, and blue)
 **Duration:** 1 round

 A dazzling array of flashing, colored light springs from your hand.
-Roll 6d10; the total is how many hit points of creatures this spell can effect.
-Creatures in a 15-foot cone originating from you are affected in ascending order of their current hit points (ignoring unconscious creatures and creatures that can't see).
+Roll 6d10; the total is how many Hit Points of creatures this spell can effect.
+Creatures in a 15-foot cone originating from you are affected in ascending order of their current Hit Points (ignoring unconscious creatures and creatures that can't see).

-Starting with the creature that has the lowest current hit points, each creature affected by this spell is blinded until the end of your next turn.
-Subtract each creature's hit points from the total before moving on to the creature with the next lowest hit points.
-A creature's hit points must be equal to or less than the remaining total for that creature to be affected.
+Starting with the creature that has the lowest current Hit Points, each creature affected by this spell is blinded until the end of your next turn.
+Subtract each creature's Hit Points from the total before moving on to the creature with the next lowest Hit Points.
+A creature's Hit Points must be equal to or less than the remaining total for that creature to be affected.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d10 for each slot level above 1st.